1raya/Deep-Learning-Techniques-for-Weeds-Detection/README.md

 # Conclusion

-* Our study evaluated and compared various version of YOLO model.
+* Our study evaluated and compared different versions of YOLO model.

 * The findings indicated that YOLOv7 outperformed other models, showcasing its better performance based on mAP.